pfheatwole/thesis/content/introduction.rst

 #.
 Expand the method to deal with *unknown* paraglider model parameters by
-   embedding the GMSPFF (which use proposed model parameters) into a particle Metropolis-Hastings method (which proposes the model parameters)
+   embedding the GMSPFF (which use proposed model parameters) into a particle Metropolis-Hastings method or similar (use MCMC to propose model parameters, then use SMC to propose trajectories using those parameters)

 ]]

 Contributions of my paper
 -------------------------

 [[FIXME: I'm not sure where this content goes]]

 * Defining the problem (yes, this is a contribution!
 But I'd have to be thoughtful about how I'd word that; can't just pat myself on the back for